symfony/symfony-docs/book/http_fundamentals.rst

 The HTTP response contains the requested resource (the HTML content in this case), as well as other information about the response.
-The first line is especially important.
-Beside HTTP protocol version it contains the HTTP response status code (200 in this case).
+The first line is especially important and contains the HTTP response status code (200 in this case).
 The status code communicates the overall outcome of the request back to the client.
 Was the request successful?
 Was there an error?
 Different status codes exist that indicate success, an error, or that the client needs to do something (e.g. redirect to another page).
 A full list can be found on Wikipedia's `List of HTTP status codes`_ article.

 Like the request, an HTTP response contains additional pieces of information known as HTTP headers.
 The body of the same resource could be returned in multiple